the-teachingRSE-project/competencies/competencies.md

 on the other hand knowledge about setup and configuration of particular server software, e.g., setup of virtual machines on hypervisors or the planning and setup of compute server clusters for \ac{ML}.
 As an interface between the researchers and the infrastructure, they take care of user management, access permissions, and configuration of required services.

-#### Maintenance RSEs
-The constantly evolving software environment can hinder or prevent reproducibility.
-In this changing environment, a significant amount of effort in (research) software development needs to be spent on maintenance to ensure that software remains useful or even installable.
-Maintenance RSEs are mainly concerned with change management for code and documentation, and working with the community to safeguard usability and adaptability.
-They have additional competence in the governance of software projects, and scalable decision-making processes.

 #### Legacy RSEs
 Research software may be used and evolved over generations of research without change management or governance processes, while software ecosystems (e.g., programming languages, frameworks, operating systems) constantly evolve.